 Since John Toles-Bey and Bobby Crawford’s screenplay is thin, the characters are revealed entirely by the actors who play them.

 A Rage in Harlem was the first project featuring a black glamorous woman since Diana Ross’s ill-fated Mahogany.
-Like the late Dorothy Dandridge, Givens had sex appeal comic skills.
-The most entertaining moments are incidental to the central plot, but Duke compensates with an affectionate portrait of Harlem's vibrant street life, hustling and bustling with con artists.
+Like the late Dorothy Dandridge, Givens has both sex appeal and comic skills.